Northern Mazghuna pyramid

-The Northern Mazghuna Pyramid is an ancient Egyptian royal tomb which was built during the 12th or 13th Dynasty in Mazghuna, 5 km south of Dahshur.
+The northern Mazghuna pyramid is the funerary monument built for an undetermined Egyptian pharaoh of the 12th or 13th Dynasty in Mazghuna, 5 km south of Dahshur.
 The building remained unfinished, and it is still unknown which pharaoh was really intended to be buried here since no appropriate inscription has been found.
 The pyramid was rediscovered in 1910 by Ernest Mackay and excavated in the following year by Flinders Petrie.

+Mortuary complex

+Main pyramid

+There are no remains evidencing the existence of a superstructure, with the only information that can be gleaned from the site being that the northern pyramid was planned on a larger scale than its southern neighbour which had a known base length of about 52.5 m – Christoffer Theis offers an approximation of 64 m.
+Ernest Mackay interpreted the lack of any remains to mean that the superstructure had been built entirely of limestone – a mudbrick core would have left traces behind – that was later thoroughly dismantled; Mark Lehner suggests that work on the superstructure had never begun.